lbryio/lbry.tech/documents/build.md

 ## Introduction

 Want to build something on top of LBRY?
 This is the place to get started.
 If this is your first introduction to LBRY, you should read the [Overview](/overview) first.
+If you would rather build with us, check out our [Contributing Guide](/contribute).

-Want to build with us rather than on your own?
-Check out our [Contributing Guide](/contribute).
+There are exactly 1,000,006 app ideas that could work on the LBRY network, but it doesn't make sense for _everything_ to be built on it.

 ### When to Use LBRY